Introduction to battery systems: 12 V vs. 24 V

 - Voltage adds up, capacity remains the same

-Please note: With our WATTSTUNDE batteries, a maximum of four batteries can be connected in series; this may vary with other manufacturers.
+Attention: With our WATTSTUNDE batteries, a maximum of 4 batteries can be connected in series; this may vary with other manufacturers.

 - Ideal for small solar systems , power stations and short cable lengths